-One of the most popular UNESCO World Heritage Sites in India, Ellora caves are also known as Verul.
-Dating back to the 6th and 10th century, these are a group of Hindu, Buddhist and Jain caves.
-These stunning man-made monolithic cave temples were carved during the rule of Kalachuri, Rashtrakuta and Chalukya dynasties.
-UNESCO inscribed the heritage site in the year 1983.
-There are a total of 34 caves temples.
-These comprise of 17 Hindu, 12 Buddhist, as well as 5 Jain caves, and are a proof of religious harmony prevalent in those times.
-Extending over 2 km, these caves are a display of architectural marvel of ancient India.
+One of India's most famous UNESCO World Heritage Sites, Ellora Caves, is also known as Verul.
+These are a group of Hindu, Buddhist, and Jain caves.
+They date back to the 6th and 10th centuries.
+These stunning artificial monolithic cave temples were carved during the rule of the Kalachuri, Rashtrakuta, and Chalukya dynasties.
+UNESCO inscribed the heritage site in 1983.
+There are a total of 34 cave temples.
+These comprise 17 Hindu, 12 Buddhist, and 5 Jain caves and are proof of the religious harmony prevalent in those times.
+Extending over 2 km, these caves display architectural marvels of ancient India.

-Also known as Kailasnath Temple, Kailasa temple is the main attraction of Ellora.
-It is the largest rock-cut cave that has been made from a single rock.
+Also known as Kailasnath Temple, Kailasa Temple is Ellora's main attraction.
+It is the largest rock-cut cave made from a single rock.
 The wonderful Dravidian style of architecture dedicated to Lord Shiva was completed in about 150 years.

-Kailasa temple has a courtyard that is U-shaped where you can see structures of god and goddess, on the sculpted side panels.
-There is also an idol of Nandi bull, in front of the Shiva Lingam, in the main courtyard.
-Another brilliant idol is of Ravana, lifting the Mount Kailas, with Goddess Parvati and Lord Shiva seated on a throne.
+The Kailasa temple has a U-shaped courtyard where you can see structures of god and goddess on the sculpted side panels.
+In the central square, there is also an idol of the Nandi bull in front of the Shiva Lingam.
+Another brilliant idol is of Ravana, lifting Mount Kailash with Goddess Parvati and Lord Shiva seated on a throne.

 Ellora caves can be segregated into:

-Buddhist Caves: Dating between 5th and 7th centuries, the Buddhist caves are the earliest ones of the group.
-These caves have monasteries, along with other structures like living spaces as well as kitchens of the monks, made from hill-rocks.
+Buddhist Caves: Dating between the 5th and 7th centuries, the Buddhist caves are the earliest ones in the group.
+These caves have monasteries, along with other structures like living spaces as well as kitchens for the monks, made from hill-rocks.

-Hindu Caves: Carved in the starting of the 7th century, the Hindu caves are equally wonderful.
-These cave complexes have wonderful designs and are great piece of planning with superb implementation.
+Hindu Caves: Carved at the start of the 7th century, the Hindu caves are equally incredible.
+These cave complexes have beautiful designs and are a great piece of planning with great implementation.

-Jain Caves: Though not as huge as the other two caves, but the Jain caves are a wonderful display of Jain religious philosophy.
+Jain Caves: Though not as massive as the other two caves, the Jain caves are an incredible display of Jain religious philosophy.
 Elaborate artwork is the highlight of these caves.